 Two degrees of inescapability: You probably recognize author Mary Pols from the deli counter. 📸 Molly Haley

 But these days, what’s at the grocery store is less significant to me than who’s at the grocery store.
+There is also this store in Maine, but it can be far from many.
 You’ve heard of the phenomenon of six degrees of separation?
 In Maine, it’s more like two degrees of inescapability.

 Maine is one big small town with very long streets.
 I stole that line right off Senator Angus King’s Instagram account, but I feel no guilt about it, because the same sentiment is probably expressed a hundred times a day in this state of 1.3 million.
 “It’s Maine,” we say to each other, shrugging.
 And yes, of course I follow the Senator on Instagram.
 (If you lived here, you likely would too; he has a lovely sense of composition.)
 I particularly enjoy his posts from Brunswick, where he also lives, in a house that my sister and baby niece once lived in back in the early 1980s.